 Exploring village life in Marktheidenfeld, with a BBQ lunch and traditional live music

-Cultural Connection: This morning on the ship, a glassblowing demonstration introduces us to the artistry of this age-old craft.
-Unforgettable Moment: The highlight of our day today will be a delightful half-day tour of a local German village, during which we’ll savor a BBQ lunch and take in some traditional live music.
+We'll arrive in Wertheim this morning and will set out to explore the town after breakfast.
+The highlight of our day will be a delightful half-day tour during which learn about local industry.
+Later, we’ll savor a BBQ lunch and take in some traditional live music.

 Day-tripping through romantic Heidelberg

 In the morning, the ship docks in Aschaffenburg, and we will take a coach bus to Heidelberg.
 Enjoy panoramic views from the plaza of imposing Heidelberg Castle, a Gothic-Renaissance ruin of red stone looming above the downtown and see the castles famed Heidelberg Tun, an immense wine barrel, now empty, with a capacity of some 58,000 gallons.
 Afterwards, descend via funicular from the castle to the town center to stroll the pedestrian-only main street.
 This evening, we'll meet the ship in Rüsselsheim and enjoy onboard entertainment, including expert vocal performances from the 4 Virtuosos.